-5.2.
+4.3.
 Moderators

 - i.
 The person/s undertaking the moderation should have appropriate knowledge and understanding of the content and procedures being applied, and the context in which the teaching is carried out. - ii.
-The moderation schedule for each module should include a mix of moderators, for example: - 1) Wintec staff that do not teach on the module. - 2) Other ITP staff that deliver similar modules. - 3) Other tertiary academic staff that deliver similar modules/subjects. - 4) Professional body representatives. - 5) Industry Training Organisation representatives. - iii.
-As part of the Wintec-managed moderation cycle, all modules must also be moderated by an external moderator at least once every three years. - Externally managed moderation (External Moderation) will fulfil the Wintec-managed moderation requirement for modules to be moderated by an external moderator. - Where a programme does not have an externally-managed moderation process in place (e.g. ITO process for ITO managed unit standards), the Head of School/Centre Director will establish a relationship with an external representative to fulfil this requirement. - 3) Programme Committees are responsible for regular benchmarking of their programmes and modules against comparable international standards.
+The moderation schedule for each module should include a mix of moderators, for example: - 1) Wintec staff that do not teach on the module - 2) other ITP staff that deliver similar modules - 3) other tertiary academic staff that deliver similar modules/subjects - 4) professional body representatives - 5) Industry Training Organisation representatives. - iii.
+As part of the Wintec-managed moderation cycle, all modules must also be moderated by an external moderator at least once every three years. - 1) Externally-managed moderation (External Moderation) will fulfil this requirement. - 2) Where a programme does not have an externally-managed moderation process in place (e.g. ITO process for ITO managed unit standards), the Head of School/Centre Director will establish a relationship with an external representative to fulfil this requirement. - 3) Programme Committees are responsible for regular benchmarking of their programmes and modules against comparable international standards.
 This can be achieved by including international academic peers in the moderation process. - iv.
-Schools/Centres must negotiate conditions for external moderators (e.g. payment) prior to moderation taking place, using the Wintec External Moderation Contract Forms.
+School/Centres must negotiate conditions for external moderators (e.g. payment), in conjunction with the Wintec Contracts office, prior to moderation taking place.